-navX-MXP can be used with the FTC Android-Based Robot Control System released in 2015.
-Both power to and signaling to/from navX-MXP occurs via the I2C interface by way of the Core Device Interface Module (DIM) from Modern Robotics, Inc, as shown in the below diagram:
+navX2-MXP can be easily used with the FTC Android-Based Robot Control System.
+Both power to and signaling to/from the navX2-MXP occurs via the I2C interface by way of either a Expansion Hub or a Control Hub from REV Robotics.

 Electrical Wiring Instructions

-- Select one of the 6 I2C ports on the DIM, as shown below.
-Note that the ports are numbered from 0, starting at the bottom-most port on the left-hand side of the DIM.
+- Select one of the 4 I2C ports on the Hub, as shown above.
+Note that the ports are numbered from 0.

-- Connect the +5V, Data (SDA), Clock (SCL) and GND pins on the selected DIM I2C port to the corresponding pins on the navX-MXP External I2C Port Connector.
+- Connect the Power (+), Data (SDA), Clock (SCL) and GND pins to the corresponding pins on the navX2-MXP External I2C Port Connector.

 Electrical Wiring Verification